History Department Resources

 Law School: UA has a fantastic pre-law program, and they can help you with everything you need, from start to finish.

-MBA Programs: Prof. Arthur Allaway, in the College of Commerce and Business Administration, is a great contact for anyone interested in Marketing and other similar business fields.
+MBA Programs: Prof. Arthur Allaway, in the Culverhouse College of Business, is a great contact for anyone interested in marketing and similar business fields.
 We have had a number of recent graduates who have fared will in the business field.
-In fact, the MBA program eagerly accepts applicants from History.
+In fact, the MBA program eagerly accepts applicants from history.

 External Links for Careers in History